 Our youngest horses are the half siblings, Pearl and Duke.
 Both are 1½ years old and will begin some light training this fall.
 Since Duke is half Percheron, and huge, he may get some saddle time before the fall is over.
 Pearl is a more normal sized variety of Appaloosa.
 I am looking forward to seeing both of them going under saddle, but I am especially excited about Duke.

 It is always thrilling getting new horses, and I am especially excited about the new additions this fall.
-“Zippers” is a big, 11 year old, roan Appaloosa mare that the ranch purchased from Mary Snedden.
+“Zippers” is a big, 11-year-old, roan Appaloosa mare that the ranch purchased from Mary Snedden.
 Zippers was trained to a highly competitive level in Western and English Pleasure.
-Roley (my dad) has ridden her in two horse shows this fall and didextremely well.
+Roley (my dad) has ridden her in two-horse shows this fall and did extremely well.
 I have recently been “grounded” from riding due to my pregnant belly so I am especially excited for next spring when I will be able to begin riding Zippers in preparation for the summer show season.
 The newest addition this fall does not actually belong to the ranch; she belongs to me.
 I purchased “Lil Horse” about a month ago and unfortunately, because of my “grounded” status, I have not been able to ride her.
-My mom, Janice, has however, taken her on a couple rides.
-“Lil Horse” is a 10 year old, 13.2 hand tall, Pony of America.
+My mom, Janice, has, however, taken her on a couple of rides.
+“Lil Horse” is a 10-year-old, 13.2 hands tall, Pony of America.
 My hope is that after a summer of me riding her on trails and teaching horse camps she will become an excellent children’s horse.

 If you haven’t had a chance to see or ride some of these amazing steeds, be sure to stop by for a ride before the snow flies or a sleigh ride when winter sets in.